 Every business makes use of personal data.
-Even if your core business is not selling databases, developing monitoring systems or providing targeted marketing advice, you will process personal data in one way or another: for compliance with employment laws, payroll or engaging suppliers or vendors (even if in B2B you need witnesses to sign contracts).
+Even if is not part of your core business, you will process personal data in one way or another for compliance with employment laws, payroll or engaging suppliers and vendors.
+To comply with the GDPR principles, you need to understand about data purpose limitation,

 A specific purpose means that you must not process personal data for an undetermined reason.
 It’s worth noting that processing means several things, from collection to use, disclosure, storage and deletion, basically anything that can be done with personal data.
 Along with this specificity comes a very important concept: personal data cannot be further processed in a way that is incompatible with its originally intended purpose (purpose limitation).